ianforme/codimage/README.md

 # codimage

-codimage is a Python library that encrypts single / multiple text-transferrable files, i.e. Python scripts, batch scripts and configuration files, into a single picture and protect your information with password.
+codimage is a Python library that encrypts single / multiple text-transferable files, i.e. Python scripts, batch scripts and configuration files, into a single picture and protect your information with password.

 ## Overview